opensearch-project/sql/docs/user/ppl/admin/cross_cluster_search.rst

 Limitation
 ==========
-Since OpenSearch does not support cross cluster system index query, field mapping of a remote cluster index is not available to the local cluster.
+Since OpenSearch does not support cross cluster index metadata retrieval, field mapping of a remote cluster index is not available to the local cluster.
 (`[Feature] Cross cluster field mappings query #6573 <https://github.com/opensearch-project/OpenSearch/issues/6573>`_) Therefore, the query engine requires that for any remote cluster index that the users need to search, the local cluster keep a field mapping system index with the same index name.